Dracolai/Presentation-11-2022-Genesis-0.8/README.md

 Dossier où l'ensemble des présentations sont disponibles.

-Repository in which there is all my previous presentations
+Repository in which there is all my previous presentations.

 # Mode d'emploi